oroinc/orocommerce/src/Oro/Bundle/UPSBundle/Resources/doc/general-information.md

 #General information.

-Configuration data of 'Shipping Origin' is using in UPS bundle as shipper and ship from address, that is why it should be configured on 'Configuration' page:
+Configuration data of 'Shipping Origin' is used in UPS bundle as shipper and ship from address, that is why it should be configured on 'Configuration' page:

 ```code
 System -> Configuration -> Commerce -> Shipping -> Shipping Origin